galanodel2010/ee462/Project_1/README.md

 * Modeling a DC motor drive system using various techniques
 * Building a simple DC motor drive on your own
-* Analysis of the electrical and mechanical characteristics and comment
+* Analyzing of the electrical and mechanical characteristics

-You may investigate some ready-prepared models you find on the internet, however the model that you will build and your results should be completely on your OWN.
+You may investigate the models you find on the internet, however the model that you will build and your results should be **completely on your OWN**.

 Please see the motor ratings and other parameters assigned to you.
 The motor drive system that you will model is shown in Fig. 1.